Orphan X: Film and television adaptation

 Prior to the release of Orphan X, Warner Bros. purchased the film rights.
 22nd & Green, the production company owned by Bradley Cooper and Todd Phillips was linked to the film.
 Hurwitz was also said to be the writer for the movie adaptation.
-Warner Bros. recently allowed the rights to expire.
+Warner Bros. allowed the rights to expire in 2018.

 Brad Weston’s Makeready has landed the rights to the Orphan X book series with plans to adapt the thrillers into a television series along with Justin Lin’s Perfect Storm Entertainment.